MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 ## Syllabus
 NOTE I: This syllabus is subject to change, and will be updated weekly.
 Star and check often!

-NOTE II: If a link for a reading isn't provided, then it can be found in the "Readings" directory.
-Do the readings!
-Most of them are short, and all of them are useful.

 #### Week One - January 23
 *About the course, logistics, and each other.*